graniet/fsociety-ransomware-MrRobot/README.md

 #### Advanced

-In futur i'll add multiple  step (Crypt on file for free,  FAQ  ...).
+In futur i'll add multiple  step (Decrypt on file for free,  FAQ  ...).

 #### DISCLAIMER
 This is Jester ransomware like, in Mr Robot movie (coded by Darlene S1E2,3),